hellstorm-software/Kult-Rising/readme.md

 - added several echo spawn points in the ancient city
 - added the first extraction point in the north west corner of the map
 - removed foundations at the bottom of the tower
+- removed and replaced all the trees on the main island

 ----------------------------------------------------------